horse-link/contracts.horse.link/README.md

 | Alice | Deposit | 1000 DAI | 1000 | 1000 DAI | 1000 |
 | Bob | Deposit | 1000 DAI | 1000 | 2000 DAI | 2000 |

-The Vault is now holding 2000 DAI in assets and has 2000 shares.
+The Vault is now holding 2000 DAI in "totalAssets".
 If Alice withdraws 500 shares, she will receive 500 DAI.
-Now, lets say a bet of 1800 DAI is placed on a market that is backed by the Vault.
-The Vault will lend 1800 DAI to the market and have a total assets of 200 DAI.
+Now, lets say a bet of 1800 DAI is placed on a market that is backed by the Vault at 1:1.
+The Vault will lend 1800 DAI to the market and have a total assets of 200 DAI and total exposure of 1800 DAI.

+3. Vault lends 1800 DAI to the market and has 200 DAI left in total assets.

 | User | Action | Amount | Shares | Total Assets | Total Shares |
 | ---- | ------ | ------ | ------ | ------------ | ------------ |